jimbobsweeney/fancy_command_prompt/README.md

-# Hey, sportsfan!
+### Hey, sportsfan!

 Is there something missing in your life?
 Some deep-seated inner tension that you fear will never be resolved no matter how hard you try?
 Well, FEAR NOT!
 I know exactly what you need.
 I know you better than you know yourself!
 And I have the very thing to melt away all that unpleasantness that dogs you at every turn 'til you wish it would all just end:

 ### You need a FANCY COMMAND PROMPT.

-This one displays the path in green, then the git branch in blue, if you're in a directory for which you have a repository on the go.
+This one displays the path in green, then the Git branch in blue, if you're in a directory for which you have a repository on the go.
 It even displays an asterisk to indicate when there's stuff waiting to be committed!

 Look!
 It's beautiful!